-Do I Want to Be a Travel Insurance Agent?
+Should I Become a Travel Insurance Agent?

-|Degree Level||High school diploma or GED equivalent|
+|Degree Level||High school diploma or equivalent; certificates and degrees available|

-|Experience||On-the-job training may be available; experience is required for some certifications|
+|Experience||On-the-job training may be available; experience required for some certifications|

 |Key Skills||Communication, sales, and organizational skills; adventurous and detail-oriented; ability to operate the computer systems used in the travel industry|

 Step 1: Study the Travel Industry